No, I’m not talking about wizards, but just regular Wi-Fi tech, which is cooler than magic anyway.

 - The AiMesh feature is available in Merlin (starting with version 384), and you can use routers of either firmware together.

-Merlin and AiMesh
+Merlin firmware and AiMesh

 Note, though, that you generally want to use AiMesh with the same firmware (Asuswrt or Merlin).
+Mixing the two, understandably, might lead to unexpected issues.
+Also, AiMesh is developed by Asus, so Asuswrt is naturally better and more predictable.

 Asus’s take on Merlin

 Asus didn’t give me any opinion on Merlin.
-Instead, it only said that it provided Asuswrt’s code as an open-source under GPL, as mentioned above.
+Instead, it only said it provided Asuswrt’s code as an open-source under GPL, as mentioned above.

 “[…] as long as the router does not break/fail during the firmware change process, we will still provide the warranty for the hardware.
 The 3rd party software is not tested by ASUS, so we do not provide the warranty for the 3rd party software.“

 In short, there’s no risk in using Merlin as long as you don’t mess up the firmware migration process or expect tech support from Asus.
+And that’s a fair game.

-Literally, all you have to do is download the firmware and load it on the router via its web user interface, just like the firmware update process of any standard router.
+All you have to do is download the firmware and load it on the router via its web user interface, just like the firmware update process of any standard router.

-1. Download the Merlin firmware for your router
+1. Download the (Merlin) firmware for your router

 In my case, I dragged and dropped the file onto a folder called “Merlin” on my Windows 10 computer’s desktop.
 The point is you need to remember where you put this firmware file.

-2. Login to the router web interface
+2. Log in to the router web interface

 From a connected computer, log in to the Asus router’s web interface.
 You can do this by navigating a browser to its default IP address, which is often 192.168.50.1, or router.asus.com.